 On March 31, 2017, Flyjack released its third record, "New Day" - a love letter to late 60's/early 70's underground soul and funk.
 The record was painstakingly assembled at guitarist Buck McKinney's Rocky Coast Studio, and features seven carefully curated underground rare groove classics - including crate digger's gold "It's a New Day" - originally recorded by the Skull Snaps and released in 1973 on the tiny GSF label.
 The remaining five tracks on the album are Flyjack originals, including the propulsive "Motherlode" - featuring the Hellfire Horns, Grupo Fantasma alum Rudy Canales on congas, and a honking, gut-bucket saxophone solo by Topaz McGarrigle (Golden Dawn Arkestra).

-Flyjack is currently mixing/mastering its fourth record "Soul Catcher" to rave reviews, picking up a nomination for best album in the funk/fusion/jam category of the 18th Annual International Music Awards.
-The album features nine originals and two covers of the rare-groove tracks "Funky to the Bone" by Freddi Henchi and the Soulsetters, and "Damn Right I Am Somebody" by Fred Wesley and James Brown, and promises to be Flyjack's most fully-realized funk statement to date.
+In January, 2020, Flyjack released its fourth record "Soul Catcher" to rave reviews, picking up a nomination for best album in the funk/fusion/jam category of the 18th Annual International Music Awards.
+The album features nine originals and two covers of the rare-groove tracks "Funky to the Bone" by Freddi Henchi and the Soulsetters, and "Damn Right I Am Somebody" by Fred Wesley and James Brown, and may be Flyjack's most fully-realized funk statement to date.

 Buck McKinney - guitar/vox